 Miss Parloa's New Cook Book (1882)

-Puff paste is needed for this traditional St. Honore Cake recipe.
-A vintage Soyer's puff paste recipe is available elsewhere on this site, if you want your cake to be 100% homemade and historically accurate, or any commercial puff paste can be used in a pinch with excellent results.
+Puff paste is needed for a classic Gateau St Honore recipe.
+An old fashioned Soyer's puff paste recipe is available elsewhere on this site should you want your cake to be 100% homemade and historically accurate.

 Butter three pie plates.
 Roll puff or chopped paste very thin, and cover the three plates with it.
 Cut off the puff paste about an inch from the edge all round the plates.
 Spread a thin layer of the cooked eclair paste over the puff paste.